 The best candidates for rhytidectomy:

 During your consultation, Dr. Salemy will discuss whether a facelift is right for you.

 The way a facelift is performed varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
-The three most common incision techniques are:
+The 3 most common incision techniques are the following:

 After your rhytidectomy, Dr. Salemy will wrap the incisions in bandages.
 No draining tubes are required in most cases.
 Your bandage will be removed in 3 days, sutures in a week and surgical clips in 14 days.

 At first, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
 Your face may look uneven or distorted, and your facial muscles may feel stiff.
-Most of these usually resolve within 3-6 weeks, and sensation typically returns to normal within a few months.
+Most of these usually resolve within 3 to 6 weeks, and sensation typically returns to normal within a few months.
 Scars become less red, raised, lumpy or itchy in time.

 Many patients return to work by the second week.
 Camouflage cosmetics can be used to minimize the appearance of bruising.

 You should be gentle with your skin and hair as you recover.
 Men may need to shave behind the neck and ears where areas of beard-growing skin have moved.

 Results of a facelift typically last around 10 years or so, but this varies depending on the individual.
 However, no matter how your skin ages, your jawline and neckline will continue to look much better than they did prior to your procedure.

 Possible complications of facelift include: bleeding, infection, bruising, uneven swelling or discoloration, allergic reaction to the anesthesia, skin blistering (usually only seen in smokers), and temporary or permanent loss of sensation in the face.
 Dr. Salemy will discuss the risks and benefits of a facelift with you if you elect to undergo this plastic surgery in Seattle.